Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] An AWS managed CMK.
 - [ ] Operating system-native encryption that uses GnuPG.

-### A company's application runs on Amazon EC2 and stores data in an Amazon S3 bucket The company wants additional security controls in place to limit the likelihood of accidental exposure of data to external parties.
+### A company's application runs on Amazon EC2 and stores data in an Amazon S3 bucket.
+The company wants additional security controls in place to limit the likelihood of accidental exposure of data to external parties.
 Which combination of actions will meet this requirement?
 (Select THREE)

 - [ ] Encrypt the data in Amazon S3 using server-side encryption with Amazon S3 managed encryption keys (SSE-S3)
 - [x] Encrypt the data in Amazon S3 using server-side encryption with AWS KMS managed encryption keys (SSE-KMS)
-- [x] Create a new Amazon S3 VPC endpoint and modify the VPC's routing tables to use the new endpoint.
+- [ ] Create a new Amazon S3 VPC endpoint and modify the VPC's routing tables to use the new endpoint.
-- [ ] Use the Amazon S3 Block Public Access feature.
+- [x] Use the Amazon S3 Block Public Access feature.
 - [x] Configure the bucket policy to allow access from the application instances only.
 - [ ] Use a NACL to filter traffic to Amazon S3.

+### A company’s application runs on an Amazon EC2 instance and stores objects in an Amazon S3 bucket.
+The EC2 instance is using an instance profile that provides access to read and write objects in the S3 bucket.
+The S3 bucket contains objects and has not been configured for any encryption at rest.
+The company is adopting a new security policy that mandates encryption at rest for all S3 buckets, encryption at rest for all objects in S3 buckets, and key rotation once every year.
+What should a security engineer do to meet these requirements?

+- [ ] Enable server-side encryption with Amazon S3 managed encryption keys (SSE-S3) for the S3 bucket.
+Configure annual automatic key rotation.
+Use an S3 Batch Operations job with the COPY command to change all the objects in the S3 bucket to use the SSE-S3 key.
+Configure the EC2 instance profile with permissions to use the SSE-S3 key.
+Configure S3 data events to encrypt an object during a write operation.
+- [ ] Create a new AWS Key Management Service (AWS KMS) customer managed key.
+Configure annual automatic key rotation.
+Enable server-side encryption with AWS KMS keys (SSE-KMS) for the S3 bucket.
+Add a bucket policy to the S3 bucket to enforce SSE-KMS encryption.
+Configure the EC2 instance profile with permissions to use the customer managed key.
+- [x] Create a new AWS Key Management Service (AWS KMS) customer managed key.
+Configure annual automatic key rotation.
+Enable server-side encryption with AWS KMS keys (SSE-KMS) for the S3 bucket.
+Use an S3 Batch Operations job with the COPY command to change all the objects in the S3 bucket to use the customer managed key.
+Configure the EC2 instance profile with permissions to use the customer managed key.
+Most Voted
+- [ ] Enable server-side encryption with Amazon S3 managed encryption keys (SSE-S3) for the S3 bucket.
+Configure annual automatic key rotation.
+Configure the EC2 instance profile with permissions to use the SSE-S3 key.
+Use the AWS CLI to copy the S3 objects in place by specifying the SSE-S3 key as the encryption key.
+Configure S3 data events to encrypt an object during a write operation.

 ### A Security Administrator at a university is configuring a fleet of Amazon EC2 instances.
 The EC2 instances are shared among students, and non-root SSH access is allowed.
 The Administrator is concerned about students attacking other AWS account resources by using the EC2 instance metadata service.
 What can the Administrator do to protect against this potential attack?

-- [x] Disable the EC2 instance metadata service.
+- [ ] Disable the EC2 instance metadata service.
 - [ ] Log all student SSH interactive session activity.
-- [ ] Implement ip tables-based restrictions on the instances.
+- [x] Implement iptables-based restrictions on the instances.
 - [ ] Install the Amazon Inspector agent on the instances.

 ### An employee accidentally exposed an AWS access key and secret access key during a public presentation.
 The company Security Engineer immediately disabled the key.
 How can the Engineer assess the impact of the key exposure and ensure that the credentials were not misused?
 (Choose TWO)